Starting a blog for the first time is an amazing, yet intimidating experience.

 Here are all the tools you need:

 - Canva – A design tool for non-designers.
 Free, with some paid icons.
-Also has a $10/month version with added features, like instant image resizing.
+Also has a $10/month version with added functionality, like instant image resizing.

 - Relay That – An amazing image creation tool that creates images for you!
 Unlike Canva, you don’t even need to design it yourself.
 Get everything you need at the click of a button.You can get a free version or pay $16/month for the basic package.